ochagovdanil/Caldecision/README.md

   <img src="screenshots/screenshot-3.png" width="350px" />
 </div> <br />

-_Caldecision - a calculator app for Android on Java.
-This app has the familiar view and lots of functions._

  * Name - Caldecision
  * Android 4.0(API 14) or higher
  * Version of app - 3.1